 So basically, it's best to stick to the routine your optician determines for you.
 Nobody has the same eyes, so only your optometrist should decide on the right contact lens replacement routine for you.
 When you replace your lenses at the correct times, you will never even see the difference that is so apparent when you use them longer than you're supposed to.

-Visit our optometrist in Stamford to learn more about how to keep your contacts clean.
+Visit our optometrist to learn more about how to keep your contacts clean.